Chapter 8. Validation and Diagnostics

 Duplicate Bibls Diagnostic

 The LEMDO bibliography serves all the anthologies and editions therein.
-As a consquence, there are thousands of entries spread across the 26 BIBL1 files (BIBL1_A, BIBL1_B, and so on), which are regularly updated and expanded by the LEMDO RAs.
+As a consquence, there are thousands of entries spread across the 26 BIBL1 files (BIBL1_A, BIBL1_B, and so on), which are regularly updated and expanded by the LEMDO team.
 We have occasionally created a duplicate entry.
 This diagnostic uses a similarity metric to check the BIBL1 files and flag <bibl> entries that appear to be similar.
-If you are an RA checking the general diagnostics report, you’ll want to clear this diagnostic regularly so that you catch duplicates shortly after the second one has been created.
+If you are an RA checking the general diagnostics report, you will want to clear this diagnostic regularly so that you catch duplicates shortly after the second one has been created.

 If the diagnostic has flagged two similiar entries that are not duplicates, we have a mechanism for telling the similarity metric to ignore pairs (or trios) of entries.
 Add a @corresp attribute to the <bibl> element of each one.
 The value of the @corresp attribute is not: followed by the xml:id of the entry: e.g., not:CONN2.
 Note that the @corresp can have multiple space-separated values.